 Management Ownership of SCG Executives

-- SCG top executives according to the Notification of Capital Market Supervisory Board comprise the above-mentioned 15 members
+- SCG executives according to the Notification of Capital Market Supervisory Board comprise the above-mentioned 16 members.

-- No. 14 and 15 are the Management of accounting and finance
+- No. 15 and No. 16 are the company’s chief officers in accounting and finance